-A random variable is said to be discrete if the set of values it can take has either a finite or an infinite but countable number of elements.
+A random variable is said to be discrete if the set of values it can take (its support) has either a finite or an infinite but countable number of elements.
 Its probability distribution can be characterized through a function called probability mass function.

 The following is a formal definition.